BlueBrain/BluePyEModel/CONTRIBUTING.md

     ```shell
     git push origin my-fix-branch
     ```
-* In GitHub, send a Pull Request to the `master` branch of the upstream repository of the relevant component.
+* In GitHub, send a Pull Request to the `main` branch of the upstream repository of the relevant component.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the test suites to ensure tests are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

        ```shell
-        git rebase master -i
+        git rebase main -i
         git push -f
        ```